 Mark PENDING TO BE ASKED if the patient has not yet been presented with the consent form.

-Mark CONSENT NOT POSSIBLE if the patient is unable to sign the consent form for any reason, including that the patient died, was lost to follow-up, completed treatment, or transferred to another facility before consent could be given.
+Mark “Other” if it is not possible for the patient to sign the consent form for any reason, including that the patient died, was lost to follow-up, completed treatment, or transferred to another facility before consent could be given.

 TREATMENT START